Xinglab/IRIS/README.md

 IRIS provides individual functions/steps, allowing users to build pipelines for their customized needs.
 [IRIS_functions.md](IRIS_functions.md) describes each model/step, including RNA-seq preprocessing, HLA typing, proteo-transcriptomic MS searching, visualization, etc.
 ```
-IRIS -- IRIS
+usage: IRIS [-h] [--version]

 positional arguments:
+  {format,screen,predict,epitope_post,process_rnaseq,makesubsh_mapping,makesubsh_rmats,makesubsh_rmatspost,exp_matrix,makesubsh_extract_sjc,extract_sjc,sjc_matrix,index,translate,pep2epitope,screen_plot,screen_sjc,append_sjc,annotate_ijc,screen_cpm,append_cpm,screen_novelss,screen_sjc_plot,makesubsh_hla,parse_hla,ms_makedb,ms_search,ms_parse,visual_summary}
-    format              Formats AS matrices from rMATS, followed by indexing
+    format              Format AS matrices from rMATS, followed by indexing
                         for IRIS
-    screen              Screens AS-derived tumor antigens using big-data
-                        reference
+    screen              Identify AS events of varying degrees of tumor
+                        association and specificity using an AS reference
+                        panel
-    predict             Predicts and annotates AS-derived TCR (pre-prediction)
+    predict             Predict and annotate AS-derived TCR (pre-prediction)
                         and CAR-T targets
     epitope_post        Post-prediction step to summarize predicted TCR
                         targets
-    process_rnaseq      Processes RNA-Seq FASTQ files to quantify gene
+    process_rnaseq      Process RNA-Seq FASTQ files to quantify gene
                         expression and AS
-    makesubsh_mapping   Makes submission shell scripts for running
+    makesubsh_mapping   Make submission shell scripts for running
                         'process_rnaseq'
     makesubsh_rmats     Makes submission shell scripts for running rMATS-turbo
                         'prep' step
     makesubsh_rmatspost
-                        Makes submission shell scripts for running rMATS-turbo
+                        Make submission shell scripts for running rMATS-turbo
                         'post' step
-    exp_matrix          Makes a merged gene expression matrix from multiple
+    exp_matrix          Make a merged gene expression matrix from multiple
                         cufflinks results
     makesubsh_extract_sjc
-                        Makes submission shell scripts for running
+                        Make submission shell scripts for running
                         'extract_sjc'
-    extract_sjc         Extracts SJ counts from STAR-aligned BAM file and
+    extract_sjc         Extract SJ counts from STAR-aligned BAM file and
                         annotates SJs with number of uniquely mapped reads
                         that support the splice junction.
-    sjc_matrix          Makes SJ count matrix by merging SJ count files from a
+    sjc_matrix          Make SJ count matrix by merging SJ count files from a
                         specified list of samples.
 Performs indexing of the
-                        merged file.
+                        merged file
-    index               Indexes AS matrices for IRIS
+    index               Index AS matrices for IRIS
-    translate           Translates AS junctions into junction peptides
+    translate           Translate AS junctions into junction peptides
     pep2epitope         Wrapper to run IEDB for peptide-HLA binding prediction
-    screen_plot         Makes stacked/individual violin plots for list of AS
+    screen_plot         Make stacked/individual violin plots for list of AS
                         events
-    screen_sjc          Screens AS-derived tumor antigens by comparing number
-                        of samples expressing a splice junction using big-data
+    screen_sjc          Identify AS events of varying degrees of tumor
+                        specificity by comparing the presense-absense of
-                        reference of SJ counts
+                        splice junctions using a reference of SJ counts
-    append_sjc          Appends SJC result as an annotation to PSI-based
+    append_sjc          Append "screen_sjc" result as an annotation to PSI-
-                        screening results and epitope prediction results in a
+                        based screening results and epitope prediction results
-                        specified screening output folder.
+                        in a specified screening output folder
-    annotate_ijc        Annotates inclusion junction count info to PSI-based
+    annotate_ijc        Annotate inclusion junction count info to PSI-based
                         screening results or epitope prediction results in a
                         specified screening output folder.
 Can be called from
-                        append sjc to save time.
+                        append_sjc to save time
-    screen_cpm          Screens AS-derived tumor antigens by comparing splice
-                        junction CPM using big-data reference of SJ counts
+    screen_cpm          Identify AS events of varying degrees of tumor
+                        association and specificity using an AS reference
+                        panel based on normalized splice junction read counts
-    append_cpm          Appends CPM result as an annotation to PSI-based
+    append_cpm          Append "screen_cpm" result as an annotation to PSI-
-                        screening results and epitope prediction results in a
+                        based screening results and epitope prediction results
-                        specified screening output folder.
+                        in a specified screening output folder
-    screen_novelss      Screens AS-derived tumor antigens for unannotated
-                        events using big-data reference of SJ counts
+    screen_novelss      Identify AS events of varying degrees of tumor
+                        association and specificity, including events with
+                        unannotated splice junctions deteced by rMATS
+                        "novelss" option
-    screen_sjc_plot     Makes stacked/individual barplots of percentage of
+    screen_sjc_plot     Make stacked/individual barplots of percentage of
                         samples expressing a splice junction for list of AS
                         events
-    makesubsh_hla       Makes submission shell scripts for running seq2HLA for
+    makesubsh_hla       Make submission shell scripts for running seq2HLA for
                         HLA typing using RNA-Seq
-    parse_hla           Summarizes seq2HLA results of all input samples into
+    parse_hla           Summarize seq2HLA results of all input samples into
                         matrices for IRIS use
-    ms_makedb           Generates proteo-transcriptomic database for MS search
+    ms_makedb           Generate proteo-transcriptomic database for MS search
     ms_search           Wrapper to run MSGF+ for MS search
-    ms_parse            Parses MS search results to generate tables of
+    ms_parse            Parse MS search results to generate tables of
                         identified peptides
-    visual_summary      Makes a graphic summary of IRIS results
+    visual_summary      Make a graphic summary of IRIS results

 optional arguments:
   -h, --help            show this help message and exit